The 2018 Minnesota Economics Challenge has begun! Compete online or at in-person regional competitions!

 Statewide Online Challenge - January 1-March 16, 2018

 To compete in a regional challenge, please complete the Economics Challenge Registration form.

-The State Competition will be held in the spring of 2018 at the Federal Reserve Bank of Minneapolis.
+The State Competition will be April 11, 2018, at the Federal Reserve Bank of Minneapolis.

 How is the Challenge Set Up?

 High school student teams are invited to compete in a series of challenging tests of their economic understanding and reasoning abilities.
 Participants compete in both individual and team categories in one of the following divisions: